Caleb9/AspNetCorePureDiApi/README.md

 Implementation replaces the default ControllerActivator and MiddlewareFactory with a custom class which serves as the Composition Root.
-Crucial here is the fact that `CompositionRoot` exposes a singleton instance that gets disposed when application shuts down.
+The `CompositionRoot` class is registered in default ASP.NET Core's DI container (`IServicesCollection`) as singleton and gets disposed when application shuts down.
 This in turn, disposes all of the singleton dependencies held by the `CompositionRoot`.
 Scoped controller dependencies are registered for disposal in `ControllerContext.HttpContext.Response` and get automatically disposed by the framework along with the response.
-Scoped middleware dependencies are disposed in a similar manner. `CompositionRoot` implements a Singleton pattern itself, so it is accessible from the `Program` for disposal.
-Simply registering a singleton IDisposable service in `Startup.ConfigureServices(IServiceCollection services)` method does not seem to dispose of it when application shuts down.
-Alternatively, we could possibly pass an instance of `CompositionRoot` from `Program` to `Startup`.
+Scoped middleware dependencies are disposed in a similar manner.

 Note that despite the fact that all the DI logic is implemented in the `CompositionRoot`, I would probably delegate the responsibility of